k-dun/Pollyglot/README.md

 1. Open `index.html` in your web browser.
 2. Enter the text you want to translate in the input field.
 3. Select the target language (French, German, or Spanish) by clicking on the corresponding flag.
-4. Click the translate button (arrow down icon) to generate the translation.
+4. Click the translate button (arrow up icon) to generate the translation.
 5. The original text and its translation will appear in the output panel.

 ## Project Structure